Occupant (play): Themes

 The play repeatedly deals with themes of reality versus illusion, and the reliability of memory.
 The play also explores feminist and Jewish identity, highlighting the challenges Nevelson faced as a Jewish woman in the art world.

 Critical reception

 Ben Brantley writing in The New York Times described the play as having "a conversational flow that quickly carries you past fears of being trapped in a lecture hall."
 The review also praised Ruehl's performance as having a "seductive humility."

+Andrea Simakis, in her Cleveland Plain Dealer review, wrote "In this engaging, ethereal Q&A, Albee both eulogizes his friend and fans the flame of her legend."

+Christine Howey, however, in her Rave and Pan blogspot review, notes: "one wishes that more time was spent on the struggle of this inspired woman to work her way through the male-dominated art scene, and on her particular artistic vision."
+She praises Albee's "wit and deft conversational feints" but adds: "With apologies to Mr. Albee, the best thing about this production is the acting."